 - They want to deposit a check and have you return the money to them as a way to “verify your identity.”

 You should never be required to make an advance payment on a payday loan.
 It defeats the very purpose of the loans.

 Watch out for These Signs of a Possible Payday Loan Scam

 One big red flag is feeling pressured to sign an agreement before you have a chance to read it, especially for an online loan.
 It may take you a little bit of extra time to review the terms, but it’s worth it if it helps you avoid a scam.

 If a lender is pushing you to sign before you’ve read the loan agreement or doesn’t want you to ask questions before you sign, it could be because they know the terms of their loans are unfair or illegal.

 Other signs to watch for are added fees, threats, and asking for your personal banking information over the phone.

 If the lending company tries to add new fees after you sign your loan agreement, or after your loan is paid off, you’re likely dealing with a scammer.
 Adjusting loan terms after a loan agreement has been signed is illegal, and if the lender needs or wants to change the terms, they have to provide you with a new set of terms.

 Also, legitimate lenders won’t be asking you for your private banking details — such as account numbers, your date of birth or specific bank account information — over a phone call.
 If you’re on the phone and someone starts to ask you for this information, don’t give it to them.
-Instead, ask them for their name, their employee number, and their company’s website and phone number.
+Instead, get their contact information.
+Ask them for their name, their employee number, and their company’s website and phone number.
 If you can’t verify that the person talking to you is a legitimate employee of the company, don’t work with them.

 Watch out for Emails and Phone Calls from Payday Lenders